 Candidates preparing for CUET English can check the tips to improve vocabulary in CUET.
 It is the scoring subject to boost exam score.
-CUET English 2026 exam will be held between May 11 to May 31, 2026.
+CUET English 2026 exam is being held online.

 How to Improve CUET English Vocabulary: Improving vocabulary is one of the most effective ways to boost CUET English score.
 The Common University Entrance Test assesses candidates’ language proficiency through vocabulary-based questions.
 In the CUET English paper, students can expect questions on synonyms, antonyms, word meanings, idioms, phrases, and contextual word usage.
 Candidates with a strong vocabulary base often find the exam easier, quicker to solve, and more scoring.
 A better command of words also improves reading comprehension and grammar accuracy.

-The CUET UG 2026 exam is scheduled to be conducted from May 11 to May 31, 2026.
+The CUET UG 2026 exam is ongoing.
 Read this guide to learn the best tips to improve vocabulary for CUET English and prepare effectively for the exam.

 - Why is Vocabulary Important in CUET English?